brendanjohnw/Customer-Footfall-Count/README.md

 **Problem encountered:** Video is too short, little can be predicted based on raw coordinates of all people per frame.

-**Alternative:** Use Toronto Station Bikeshare Data (sample data) as an example on how to visualize long term footfall count data
+**Alternative:** Use Pedestrian Footfall Index in Dublin City Centre (sample data) as an example on how to visualize long term footfall count data

 Dashboard for OpenCV data set: https://public.tableau.com/views/OpenCVData/CumulativeCountbySeconds?:language=en-US&publish=yes&:display_count=n&:origin=viz_share_link